📣 New: Professional PDF proposals now include client e-approval tracking. See what's new →

 An estimate is not a promise.

-It is a communication tool.
+It is a communication tool used to manage expectations,

 Final Thoughts